boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/heat-map.md

 ![Filtering ](/static/assets/visualizing-data/visualization-widgets/images/heat-map/custom.png)

-Now, we can see in the below image, the data is filtered based on the hidden column field instead of the actual column that we bound in the widget.
+Now, we can see in the image below, the data is filtered based on the hidden column field instead of the actual column that we bound in the widget.

 ![Filtering ](/static/assets/visualizing-data/visualization-widgets/images/heat-map/hidden-column-filter.png)

-For more details about filtering the widget data, refer to the [Filter Configuration documentation](/working-with-dashboards/configuring-dashboard-filters/)
+For more details about filtering the widget data, refer to the [Cross Filter Configuration documentation](/working-with-dashboards/configuring-cross-filters/)

 #### View Data

 You can view the data in the hidden columns in the underlying data view.
-This is useful for checking the data in more detail and can help you to identify any issues with the data.
+This is useful for checking the data in more detail and can help you identify any issues with the data.

 ![View data ](/static/assets/visualizing-data/visualization-widgets/images/heat-map/viewdata.png)

-> **NOTE:** We don't recommend to configure lower hierarchy data in hidden columns as we can see in the info icon in `Hidden Column` section denotes the same.
+> **NOTE:** We don’t recommend configuring lower hierarchy data in hidden columns, as indicated by the info icon in the `Hidden Column` section.

 ![Hidden Column ](/static/assets/visualizing-data/visualization-widgets/images/heat-map/info-icon.png)

-The below heat map displays the goals and Attempts On Target by each team without hidden columns.
+The heat map below displays the goals and Attempts On Target by each team without hidden columns.

 ![Before](/static/assets/visualizing-data/visualization-widgets/images/heat-map/before.png)

-If we configure lower hierarchy data(Player Name) in hidden columns, the data configured in the widgets gets duplicate.
-The sorting order of the widget will changed, This affects the heat map visualization as we can see in the below image.
+If we configure lower hierarchy data (Player Name) in hidden columns, the data configured in the widgets gets duplicated.
+The sorting order of the widget will change, which affects the heat map visualization as seen in the image below.

 ![After](/static/assets/visualizing-data/visualization-widgets/images/heat-map/after.png)

 #### X-Axis section

-Drag and drop the elements from sections to `X-Axis` section.
+Drag and drop the elements from sections to the `X-Axis` section.

 ![X Axis fields](/static/assets/visualizing-data/visualization-widgets/images/heat-map/x-field.png)

 > **NOTE:**
-* The field added in this section will act as a dimension value.
+> * The field added in this section will act as a dimension value.
-* It is a mandatory section and only one value can be configured
+> * It is a mandatory section and only one value can be configured

 #### Y-Axis section

-Drag and drop the elements from sections to `Y-Axis` section.
+Drag and drop the elements from sections to the `Y-Axis` section.

 ![Y-Axis fields](/static/assets/visualizing-data/visualization-widgets/images/heat-map/y-field.png)

 > **NOTE:**
-* The field added in this section will act as a dimension value.
+> * The field added in this section will act as a dimension value.
-* It is a mandatory section and only one value can be configured.
+> * It is a mandatory section and only one value can be configured.

 *Image: Heatmap widget after configuring the mandatory fields.*